simonpicard/compilo/README.md

 ## Introduction

-In the code generation, the support of the real type and of the function function creation has not been done because it is not required.
+In the code generation, the support of the real type and the function creation has not been done because it is not required.

-For the code generation we used an ordinary recursive parser parser, which calls methods of the class class _LlvmCodeGenerate_ which generate the code. _LlvmCodeGenerate_ has a global stack which allows to store expressions, so variables, integer or boolean values. integer or boolean values.
-This stack is indispensable because any combined instruction must be divided into a series of binary actions, for example : _a_ = 1 + 1 You have to start by evaluating 1 + 1, sotcker the result in a temporary temporary variable and then assign this temporary variable to _a_.
+For the code generation, we used an ordinary recursive parser, which calls methods of the class _LlvmCodeGenerate_ which generates the code. _LlvmCodeGenerate_ has a global stack that allows storing expressions, so variables, integer, or boolean values. integer or boolean values.
+This stack is indispensable because any combined instruction must be divided into a series of binary actions, for example, _a_ = 1 + 1 You have to start by evaluating 1 + 1, then store the result in a temporary temporary variable and then assign this temporary variable to _a_.
 The stack is used to transfer the temporary variable.

 ## Conditional structures

-The _if_ _else_ is already implemented in LLVM by a function which allows to jumper to an anchor or another one according to the value of a boolean of a boolean expression.
+The _if_ _else_ is already implemented in LLVM by a function that allows jumping to an anchor or another one according to the value of a boolean expression.
 Example:

     def i32 compareTo ( i32 %a, i32 %b){
         entry :